lightning/bolts/07-routing-gossip.md

   - SHOULD avoid sending duplicate `node_announcements` in response to a single `query_short_channel_ids`.
   - MUST follow these responses with `reply_short_channel_ids_end`.
   - if does not maintain up-to-date channel information for `chain_hash`:
-    - MUST set `complete` to 0.
+    - MUST set `full_information` to 0.
   - otherwise:
-    - SHOULD set `complete` to 1.
+    - SHOULD set `full_information` to 1.

 #### Rationale

 Future nodes may not have complete information; they certainly won't have complete information on unknown `chain_hash` chains.
-While this `complete` field cannot be trusted, a 0 does indicate that the sender should search elsewhere for additional data.
+While this `full_information` field (previously and confusingly called `complete`) cannot be trusted, a 0 does indicate that the sender should search elsewhere for additional data.

 The explicit `reply_short_channel_ids_end` message means that the receiver can